 What they do

-Hotel or motel managers (accommodation managers)supervise the operation of establishments that offer accommodation to tourists and other guests.
+Hotel or motel managers organise and control the operation of establishments that offer accommodation to tourists and other guests.
 Depending on the size of an establishment, they may deal directly with guests, taking bookings and showing them to their rooms on arrival, or they may primarily manage operations from behind the scenes.
 They are responsible for hiring and training staff, managing finances, setting budgets and organising staff to ensure that facilities are kept clean, and that guests enjoy their stay.
 They may also manage restaurants and bars attached to an establishment.

 Accommodation managers work in hotels, motels, caravan parks, hostels and other accommodation providers throughout Western Australia.
 Most accommodation managers work indoors, in an office or lobby area, however, in some cases they may be required to work outdoors, carrying out or supervising maintenance, or supervising the outdoor operations of a holiday resort.
 The types of accommodation these workers manage can vary from a 5-star luxury resort on the beach in Broome, to a small hotel or pub located in the Goldfields.
 Accommodation managers may be required to work shifts, which can include working nights and on weekends.
 Alternatively, they may work on-call, to be available to deal with issues that arise with guests at any time.
 There are a number of opportunities for self-employment in this industry, particularly in smaller operations.